the1lab/1lab/src/Cat/Diagram/Limit/Base.lagda.md

 ```
 -->

-Therefore, if $C$ is a category, then $Limit$ is a proposition!
-However,
+Therefore, if $C$ is a category, then `Limit`{.Agda} is a proposition!
-this follows from a much more general result about [uniqueness of
+However, this follows from a much more general result about [uniqueness
-kan extensions].
+of kan extensions].

 [uniqueness of kan extensions]: Cat.Functor.Kan.Unique.html